LesFerch/WinSetView/Manual.md

 ### Tools Folder

-WinSetView does NOT need the Tools folder to run.
-It contains supplemental tools for system administrators and power users.
+This folder contains supplemental tools for system administrators and power users.

 **WinSetBack.ps1**